|

 "Symbiosis," Conscious clarified.
 Physicalism postulates that

-Light begets higher matter, that begets lower matter et al, which is
+Light begets higher matter, which begets lower matter et al, which is

 not necessarily inaccurate.